ju6ge/ltc2983/README.md

 LTC2983
 =======

-A create to provide an implemantition of the communication with the `LTC2983` (Multi Sensor High Accuracy Digital Temperature Measurement System) via SPI.
+A create to provide an implementation of the communication with the `LTC2983` (Multi Sensor High Accuracy Digital Temperature Measurement System) via SPI.
 Not all sensor types are supported yet.